eht16/python-logstash-async/docs/config.rst

 ``constants.QUEUED_EVENTS_FLUSH_COUNT``

-    Count of cached events to send cached events from the database to Logstash; events are sent to Logstash whenever `QUEUED_EVENTS_FLUSH_COUNT` or `QUEUED_EVENTS_FLUSH_INTERVAL` is reached,
+    Count of cached events to send from the database to Logstash; events are sent to Logstash whenever `QUEUED_EVENTS_FLUSH_COUNT` or `QUEUED_EVENTS_FLUSH_INTERVAL` is reached,
     whatever happens first

+    *Type*: ``integer``

+    *Default*: ``50``

+``constants.QUEUED_EVENTS_BATCH_SIZE``

+    Maximum number of events to be sent to Logstash in one batch.
+    Depending on the transport, this usually means a new connection to the Logstash is established for the event batch (this is true for the UDP, TCP and Beats transports).

     *Type*: ``integer``